 Current Faculty Headlines

-Notable Faculty Quotes, November and December 2013
+Notable Faculty Quotes, January and February 2014

 For more information on faculty in the news, see the Media Guide.

 Faculty in the News is compiled by Kent Olson, Law Library Director of Reference, Research and Instruction; and the Law School Communications department.

 Links to websites external to the University of Virginia should not be considered endorsement of those websites or any information contained therein.